AnnikaV9/cat-dataset/README.txt

-This is a dataset of 29843 cat pictures (64x64), compiled together for training models.
+A dataset of 29843 cat pictures (64x64), compiled together for training models.

 Download the tarball from the releases page:
     https://github.com/AnnikaV9/cat-dataset/releases